bama4/Projects/README.txt

 Two notable functions for bucket channels are:
 - SendDataToBucket - Sends the given string json data message to the designated channel id (non-blocking)
-- GetDataFromBucket - Listens on the specified bucket channel for incoming data messages (blocking)
+- GetDataFromBucket - Listens on the specified bucket channel for incoming data messages (blocking) By default, the GetDataFromBucket timeout after 20 seconds of waiting for messages.

 COMMAND (Network) CHANNELS
 Used for sending/receiving commands between nodes